Sir-Teo/mica/docs/roadmap/ecosystem.md

 # Ecosystem & Interop Strategy

+> Libraries, packages, and bridges that make the language viable in production.

 The language succeeds only if developers can build real systems today and still feel ahead of the curve tomorrow.
 This plan focuses on libraries, package distribution, and interoperability tracks that future-proof the ecosystem.

 ## Standard Library Growth